-Employer branding can't solve poor hiring decisions, that's down to your process, what it can do though is help your company start relationships with the kinds of candidates that you _really _want to get in your building.
+Employer branding can’t solve poor hiring decisions – that’s down to your process.
+What it can do though is help your company start to build relationships with the kinds of candidates that you really want to get in your organization.

 For example, both LinkedIn and Walmart have done a fantastic job at building an employer brand that appeals to top engineers and developers.
-This might seem pretty surprising - on the surface neither company seems like the kind of place that the best technical talent would want to work...
+This might seem pretty surprising – on the surface, neither company seems like the kind of place where the best technical talent would want to work...

-LinkedIn and Walmart promote their Open Source efforts effectively, and leverage them to attract the best talent (for those interested, here are the online pages where both companies describe their contributions.
+LinkedIn and Walmart promote their Open Source efforts effectively, and use them to attract the best talent in those areas of expertise.

 Some companies go to extremes to ensure that new hires meet their bar for quality.

-Employer Branding leaders Zappos, offer new hires cash incentives to leave - an initiative by CEO Tony Hsieh to weed out bad hires.
-Hsieh believes that bad hires have cost the company over $100 million cumulatively and has made it a huge priority to prevent it from happening in the future.
+Employer branding leader Zappos offers new hires cash incentives to leave – an initiative started by former Zappos CEO, Tony Hsieh.
+This program was started to weed out bad hires.
+Hsieh believed that bad hires have cost the company over $100 million cumulatively and he made it a huge priority to prevent it from becoming a continuing problem in the future.

-These incentives aren't insignificant either, Hsieh offers all new employees $2000 to leave!
-By doing this though, Zappos ensures that they only have people who are committed to the mission onboard, it's one of the key reasons they've been able to build such an unbelievable culture.
+These incentives aren’t insignificant either, when Hsieh was CEO, he was offering all new employees $2,000 to leave!
+By doing this though, Zappos ensured that they only had people who were committed to the mission onboard, it’s one of the key reasons they’ve been able to build such an unbelievable culture.

 Without the right metrics, recruiting is rudderless.
-How can you know what to prioritise if you don’t have data on what actually works?
+How can you know what to prioritize if you don’t have data on what actually works?